Kulltero/Rust.Community/docs/components/UnityEngine.UI.Image.md

 ## imagetype and sprites
 the imagetype lets you provide a specific `Image.Type` option to change how the Component renders the image.

+an important thing to remember is that currently, Simple is the only option that works with Images loaded from your server. this is because the Sliced, Tiled & Filled options require extra parameters to be set o

+Available options for `Image.Type`
 | Value | Description |
 | :---- | :---------- |
 | `Simple` | Displays the full Image |